 I was scattering seed my mother collected from the marigold flowers I had planted the year before.
 Planting these flower seeds – seeds which could have zero viability – was last on the list before I wrapped up hours and hours spent in her garden.
 I sowed them in a hurry.

 What do you reap when you sow bad seed?
-Absolutely nothing.
+Absolutely nothing but disappointment.
 Nothing will grow when you plant dead, rotted, or diseased seed.
 And even if something does pop up, you won’t reap a harvest from your work, if you plant bad seed in the garden.

 Seeds of Eternal Value

 In Luke 8, Jesus compared the word of God to seed in The Parable of the Sower.
 An earthly concept of sowing and reaping also applies to what eternity holds.
 If we sow Scripture in our lives, then we will reap heavenly things.
 If we sow in our hearts a true understanding of the gospel – of Jesus’ atoning sacrifice – then we will reap an eternity with him, our Savior.

 However, if we sow things that have no regard to the word, then we are merely wasting our time.
 Seeds of sin will have no sprouts and no fruit – absolutely no eternal value – for believers.
 As a Christian, you have the assurance that Jesus’ sacrifice paid for your sins: you won’t pay for them yourself because you are saved by his grace through your faith.
 However, for those who remain unbelievers, the seeds of sin they’ve sown will have devastating eternal consequences.